 Foundation / Corporation

-Grants to Oregon nonprofit organizations in eligible locations for programs that improve the quality of life and increase educational opportunities for the underserved or disabled individuals Funding is specifically intended to support programs in the areas of children, education, and health and human services.
+Grants to Oregon nonprofit organizations in eligible locations for programs that improve the quality of life and increase educational opportunities for disadvantaged populations or individuals with disabilities.
+Funding is specifically intended to support programs in the areas of children, education, and health and human services.
 Funding may be used for both start-up and on-going support.
 Projects must serve the Portland area.

 The Shapira Foundation supports programs aimed at helping children in need.
 Through the Foundation's Campership support for organizations like the Mt.
 Hood Kiwanis Camp, NW Kidney Kids Camp, and Gales Creek camp for children with diabetes, the Foundation seeks to provide children with the thrill and excitement of summer camp that might otherwise be out of their reach.